Discovery and Follow-up of ASASSN-19dj: An X-ray and UV Luminous TDE in an Extreme Post-Starburst Galaxy: Introduction

-It has also been shown that TDE emission may be sensitive to black hole spin and mass \citep[e.g.,][]{ulmer99, graham01, mockler19, gafton19}, making TDEs useful probes of otherwise quiescent SMBHs.
+It has also been shown that TDE emission may be sensitive to black hole spin and mass \citep[e.g.][]{ulmer99, graham01, mockler19, gafton19}, making TDEs useful probes of otherwise quiescent SMBHs.
 As such, TDE light curves can be used to constrain the masses of SMBHs, which are consistent with those derived from other methods \citep{mockler19}.
-While there are a large number of potentially relevant physical parameters, the observed UV/optical emission is relatively well fit by a blackbody \citep[e.g.,][]{gezari12b, holoien14b, holoien16a, holoien16b, brown16a, hung17, holoien18a, holoien19c, leloudas19, vanvelzen20, holoien20}.
+While there are a large number of potentially relevant physical parameters, the observed UV/optical emission is relatively well fitted by a blackbody \citep[e.g.][]{gezari12b, holoien14b, holoien16a, holoien16b, brown16a, hung17, holoien18a, holoien19c, leloudas19, vanvelzen20, holoien20}.
 It has also been shown that the peak UV/optical luminosities of TDEs are related to their decline rates \citep{mockler19, hinkle20a}, with more luminous TDEs declining more slowly after peak.
 As the number of TDEs increases, they will provide a more complete picture of SMBH growth and evolution via accretion and the central environments of galaxies.

-The spectroscopic properties of optical TDEs are varied \citep[e.g.,][]{arcavi14, hung17, leloudas19, wevers19, vanvelzen20, holoien20}, with differences in observed species, line strengths/widths, and line ratios.
-Possible explanations for this variety are details in the physics of photoionization \citep[e.g.,][]{guillochon14, gaskell14, roth16, kara18, leloudas19}, differences in the composition of stars due to evolution \citep{kochanek16a}, the viewing geometry with respect to an accretion disk \citep[e.g.,][]{holoien19b, short20, hung20}, or even the disruption of helium stars \citep{gezari12b, strubbe15}.
-Additionally, there have been variations in the times at which strong emission lines appear \citep[e.g.,][]{holoien19b, holoien19c, holoien20}.
-An even larger sample of optically-bright TDEs will better constrain the mechanisms that influence the observed emission from such events.
+The spectroscopic properties of optical TDEs are varied \citep[e.g.][]{arcavi14, hung17, leloudas19, wevers19, vanvelzen20, holoien20}, with differences in observed species, line strengths/widths, and line ratios.
+Emission lines from hydrogen, helium, and more exotic features due to Bowen fluorescence have been observed \citep[e.g.][]{leloudas19, vanvelzen20}.
+Most TDEs have simple broad line profiles, but others have double-peaked disc-like line profiles \citep[e.g.][]{holoien19b, hung20} or strong narrow lines \citep[e.g.][]{vanvelzen20, holoien20}.
+Possible explanations for this variety are details in the physics of photoionization \citep[e.g.][]{guillochon14, gaskell14, roth16, kara18, leloudas19}, differences in the composition of stars due to evolution \citep{kochanek16a}, the viewing geometry with respect to an accretion disc \citep[e.g.][]{holoien19b, short20, hung20}, or even the disruption of helium stars \citep{gezari12b, strubbe15}.
+Additionally, there have been variations in the times at which strong emission lines appear \citep[e.g.][]{holoien19b, holoien19c, holoien20}.
+An even larger sample of optically bright TDEs will better constrain the mechanisms that influence the observed emission from such events.